What Is a Nut Graf and How Can It Enhance My Story?

-- Provides a transition from the lead to the rest of the story.
+- Providing a transition from the lead to the rest of the story.

-- Tells readers why the story matters at this point in time.
+- Telling readers why the story matters at this point in time.

 How It's Written

-In most news stories, the nut graph is written in the news style, where the essential facts of a story are included in the first sentence or two of the story (known as the lead).
+In most news stories, the nut graph is written in the news style, where the essential facts of a story are included in the first sentence or two of the story (known as the lead or lede).
 A good lead tries to answer who, what, when, where, why, and how, quickly and succinctly.